RMITLibrary/wordpress-hugo-learning-lab/content/_index.md

 ---
 title: Home
 ---
-Changing this copy of thehome page to demonstrate git flow update.
+Changing this copy of the home page to demonstrate git flow update.

+Take two, realised my files are in the wrong place.